-Deinonychus had a wimpy bite compared to other, larger theropod dinosaurs of the Cretaceous period such as Tyrannosaurus Rex and Spinosaurus, only about as powerful as that of a modern alligator.
-This makes sense, since this slender predator's primary weapons were its curved hind claws and long, grasping hands, not its teeth!
+Deinonychus had a relatively wimpy bite compared to other, larger theropod dinosaurs of the Cretaceous period, such as Tyrannosaurus Rex and Spinosaurus--only about as powerful as that of a modern alligator.
+This makes sense, since this slender predator's primary weapons were its curved hind claws and its long, grasping hands, not its teeth!

 8. ...and it wasn't the fastest dinosaur on the block, either.

 Another detail that Jurassic Park got wrong was the blazing speed of Deinonychus (aka Velociraptor).
-It turns out that this raptor wasn't nearly as agile as other theropod dinosaurs, notably the fleet-footed ornithomimids, though a recent analysis shows that it may have walked at a healthy clip of six miles per hour (if that sounds slow, try doing it yourself).
+It turns out that this raptor wasn't nearly as agile as other theropod dinosaurs, such as the fleet-footed ornithomimids, though a recent analysis demonstrates that it may have been capable of walking at a brisk clip of six miles per hour (if that sounds slow, try doing it yourself).

 9. Tenontosaurus was probably on Deinonychus' lunch menu.

-The fossils of Deinonychus are "associated" with those of Tenontosaurus, meaning that these two dinosaurs shared the same North American ecosystem.
-It's tempting to draw the conclusion that Deinonychus preyed on Tenontosaurus, but the problem is that full-grown Tenontosaurus adults weighed about two tons--meaning that Deinonychus would have had to hunt in packs!
+The fossils of Deinonychus are "associated" with those of Tenontosaurus, which means that these two dinosaurs shared the same North American territory.
+It's tempting to draw the conclusion that Deinonychus preyed on Tenontosaurus, but the problem is that full-grown Tenontosaurus adults weighed about two tons--meaning that Deinonychus would have had to hunt in cooperative packs!

 10. Deinonychus was almost certainly covered with feathers.

 Today, paleontologists believe that just about every theropod dinosaur (including raptors and tyrannosaurs) sported feathers at some stage in its life cycle.
-To date, no direct evidence has been found for Deinonychus feathers, but the proven existence of other feathered raptors implies that this dinosaur must have looked a bit like Big Bird.
+To date, no direct evidence has been found for Deinonychus feathers, but the proven existence of other feathered raptors (such as the real-life Velociraptor) implies that this dinosaur must have looked a bit like Big Bird.